KitaitiMakoto/rack-archive-zip-extract/README.markdown

 Usage
 -----

-Write below in you config.ru:
+Write below in your config.ru:

     require 'rack/zip'